OXID-eSales/paypal-documentation/installation.rst

 Installation
 ============

-In this chapter, the installation of the PayPal module for the OXID eShop version 6.2 is described.
+In this chapter, the installation of the PayPal module for the OXID eShop version 6.3 is described.

 System requirements
 -------------------
 The system requirements given below apply to the PayPal module.
 In addition, the PayPal module only works if OXID eShop was configured for SSL mode.

-* PHP from 7.1 to 7.4
+* PHP versions 7 and 8, as from 7.1 and 8.0
 * cURL
 * OpenSSL